trailofbits/polytracker/README.md

 Snapshotting is currently depricated and not supported in the latest version.

-If there are issues with Docker please build with --no-cache for both PolyTracker and whatever demo you are trying to run.
+If there are issues with Docker please do a system prune and build with --no-cache for both PolyTracker and whatever demo you are trying to run.

 The worst case performance of PolyTracker is exercised when a single